thegrumpys/odop/client/docs/Help/DesignTypes/Spring/Torsion/alerts.md

 provides more detail on this point.

 Resolve this alert by reducing the value of M_1 below the value of M_2.

-It should also be possible to
-confirm that M_1 is in Free status, confirm that the constraint Stroke MIN is enabled with a non-zero constraint level and then use the Search feature (menu Action : Search or Search button).
+It should also be possible to confirm that M_1 is in Free status, confirm that the constraint Stroke MIN is enabled with a greater-than-zero constraint level and then use the Search feature (menu Action : Search or Search button).

 See also: